 It happens to all of us.
-We are moving too fast and we send an email the wrong person or a private message is sent to a group chat.
-In my case, when I am moving too fast I am a poor scanner producing terrible typos or missing important information in a document.
+We are moving too fast and we send an email the wrong person or a message that was supposed to be private is sent to a group chat.
+In my case, when I am moving too fast I quickly scan instead of carefully review what I am working on which produces terrible typos or missing important information in a document.

-Too often these gaffes have torn down the professional reputation that I work hard to build up.
+Too often my gaffes have torn down the professional reputation that I work hard to build up.

-My first instinct might be to argue that my oversight does not matter.
-Through years of experience, I already know that is a losing argument.
+My first instinct might be to argue that my oversight does not matter, no one will really notice or I will be able to work through it.
 My next instinct is to want to crawl under the covers and hate myself.
 Of course, not only is that not productive, it hurts a lot.
 Hating on yourself is an incredibly painful activity.

 To pull myself out from the covers and move forward, I have developed a few other techniques to deal with my career gaffes, because no matter how good my intentions are, I know I will continue to commit them.

 1. Own it